hirosystems/chainhook/docs/how-to-guides/how-to-run-chainhook-as-a-service-using-bitcoind.md

 | rpcport         | bitcoind_rpc_url      |
 | zmqpubhashblock | bitcoind_zmq_url      |

-In the `Chainhook.toml` file,

-- Update the `bitcoind_rpc_username` to use the username set for `rpcuser` earlier.
-- Update the `bitcoind_rpc_password` to use the password set for `rpcpassword` earlier.
-- Update the `bitcoind_rpc_url` to use the same host and port for the `rpcport` earlier.
-- Next, update the `bitcoind_zmq_url` to use the same host and port for the `zmqpubhashblock` that was set earlier.

 ## Scan blockchain based on predicates

-Now that your bitcoind and Chainhook configurations are done, you can scan your blocks by defining your [predicates](../overview.md#if-this-predicate-design).
+Now that your bitcoind and Chainhook configurations are complete, you can define the [predicates](../overview.md#if-this-predicate-design) you would like to scan against bitcoin blocks [predicates](../overview.md#if-this-predicate-design).
+These predicates are where the user specifies the kinds of blockchain events they want their Chainhook to trigger an action.
 This section helps you with an example JSON file to scan a range of blocks in the blockchain to trigger results.
 To understand the supported predicates for Bitcoin, refer to [how to use chainhooks with bitcoin](how-to-use-chainhooks-with-bitcoin.md).

 The following is an example to walk you through `file_append` `then-that` predicate design.

 The example collects bitcoin transactions from a particular address, specifically the bitcoin address associated with a Stacking pool, [Friedgar Pool](https://pool.friedger.de/).
 This address has been collecting payouts from Stacks miners since cycle 55.
-We are scanning a portion of the bitcoin blockchain to capture the last few of these payouts (to shorten predicate scanning example).
+We are scanning a portion of the bitcoin blockchain to capture the last few of these payouts (to shorten predicate scanning for example purposes).

 ### Example 1